 The complaint is reviewed by the Sheriff.
 The complaint is then assigned for investigation by a supervisor.
 Upon completion of the investigation, a recommendation is made to the Sheriff for disposition.
 The Sheriff may concur with the recommendation, modify the disposition, or order further investigation.

 Will I be notified of the disposition?

-YES.
+Yes, if the complaint includes your contact information.
 You will be notified of the disposition within 30 days of making the complaint.
-If the investigation cannot be completed within that period, you will be informed of the status of the investigation at the end of the two-week period.
+If the investigation cannot be completed within that period, you will be contacted and informed of the delay.

 Do I have the right to appeal?

 Yes.
 You may appeal the initial disposition by having a meeting with the Sheriff.

 What happens if an employee is found to have acted wrongfully?